Warning This post was updated to use Java 19 with the latest Quarkus version.

 mvn clean package

-This will create a jar inside the target folder and a quarkus-app folder.
-This folder contains the application that can be executed by the quarkus-run.jar jar inside it.
+folder.
+This folder contains the application that can be executed by the quarkus-run.jar

 $ java -jar target/quarkus-app/quarkus-run.jar